 A. For an application not requiring a public hearing, the Zoning Commission shall take appropriate final action on the application within 65 days as is required by the Connecticut General Statutes.
-Alternatively, the applicant may grant an extension of time in writing for such an application as authorized the Connecti-
+Alternatively, the applicant may grant an extension of time in writing for such an application as authorized by the Connecticut General Statutes.
+The written extension shall be on a form provided by the Town.

-- cut General Statutes.
-The written extension shall be on a form provided by the Town. - B. For an application that requires a public hearing, the public hearing shall be scheduled within 65 days of the official date of receipt of a complete application as required by the Connecticut General Statutes.
+- B. For an application that requires a public hearing, the public hearing shall be scheduled within 65 days of the official date of receipt of a complete application as required by the Connecticut General Statutes.
 A public hearing shall be opened and concluded within 35 days from the date of the initial public hearing.
 The Zoning Commission shall act on the application within 65 days of the close of the public hearing.
-Any of the above times may be extended in writing by the applicant as long as the total of all extensions does not exceed the number of days authorized by the Connecticut General Statutes. - C. For an application that either requires a public hearing or is deemed to require a public hearing by the Zoning Commission, the public hearing shall be scheduled within 65 days of the official receipt date as required by the Connecticut General Statutes.
-A public hearing shall be opened and concluded within 35 days.
-The Zoning Commission shall act on the application within 65 days of the close of the public hearing.
-Any of the above times may be extended in writing by the applicant as long as the total of all extensions does not exceed 65 days. - D. Applications which also require action by the Inland Wetlands Agency shall provide the final report of such action to the Zoning Commission prior to the Zoning Commission being required to act as provided in the Connecticut General Statutes. - E. Decisions by the Zoning Commission on an application shall be made in accordance with 7.1.3 Applications for Approval. - F. Any site plan that proposes 50,000 or more square feet of gross floor area on an existing lot requires special exception approval in accordance with Sec.
+Any of the above times may be extended in writing by the applicant as long as the total of all extensions does not exceed the number of days authorized by the Connecticut General Statutes. - C. Applications which also require action by the Inland Wetlands Agency shall provide the final report of such action to the Zoning Commission prior to the Zoning Commission being required to act as provided in the Connecticut General Statutes. - D. Decisions by the Zoning Commission on an application shall be made in accordance with 7.1.3 Applications for Approval. - E. Any site plan that proposes 50,000 or more square feet of gross floor area on an existing lot requires special exception approval in accordance with Sec.
 7.6.